John Hitchens, Emergency Medical Services Program Coordinator

 *Students can begin the program in the fall, spring, or summer semesters.

 - Students must pass a criminal background clearance check, meet health and immunization requirements, and drug testing.

 - Students must be able to meet the essential functions of the program and classes, with or without accommodations.

 - Students will need to provide their own transportation to assigned clinical sites.

-According to West Virginia Division of Health Legislative Rules 64 CSR 48-9 and 48-10, anyone wishing to receive certification from the West Virginia Office of Emergency Medical Services must meet and maintain the qualifications contained in this legislation.
+According to West Virginia Division of Health Legislative Rules 64 CRS 48-9 and 48-10, anyone wishing to receive certification from the West Virginia Office of Emergency Medical Services must meet and maintain the qualifications contained in this legislation.
 Certification will be denied or revoked to anyone not being able to meet these requirements.
-Contact the West Virginia Office of Emergency Medical Services at (304) 558-3956 or http://www.wvoems.org to obtain a copy of these requirements.
+Contact the WV Office of Emergency Medical Services at (304) 558-3956 or http://www.wvoems.org to obtain a copy of these requirements.

 Student Learning Outcomes

-Upon successful completion of the A.A.S. in EMS, graduates will be able to do the following:
+Successful completers of this Skill Set will be able to do the following: